vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 Source: KNMI

-Read the weather alarm code and description from the KNMI.nl site.
+Show the weather alarm code and description from the [KNMI.nl site](https://www.knmi.nl/nederland-nu/weer/waarschuwingen/) direct on your dashboard like this:

 <img src="images_weather/weather_alarm_knmi.png" alt="Weather alarm" width="400px">

-First, you need to define a scraper to scrape every 10 minutes the latest alarm code and text.
+First, you need to define a scraper to scrape every 10 minutes the latest alarm code and description.

 ```yaml
 {% raw %}